CloudCannon/hugo-bookshop-starter/content/_index.md

   # To follow this array being rendered, see layouts/_default/baseof.html
   - _bookshop_name: hero
     title: Bookshop Hugo Starter
+    content:
       content_html: >-
         <p>A skeleton for getting started with your component journey using Bookshop and Hugo.</p>
+      type: standard
     tags:
       - text: "bookshop"
       - text: "hugo"